mk-fg/fgtk/README.rst

 Controls are: cursor keys, home/end, backspace, insert (insert/replace mode), 0/1 + digits + a-f, q to quit.

+maildir-cat
+'''''''''''

+Python3 script to iterate over all messages in all folders of a maildir and print (decoded) headers and plain + html body of each (decoded) message, with every line prefixed by its filename.

+Intended use is to produce a text dump of a maildir for searching or processing it via any simple tools like grep or awk.

+So using e.g. ``maildir-cat | grep 'important-word'`` will produce same output as ``grep -r 'important-word' email-texts/`` would if emails+headers were dumped as simple text files there.

+| Can also be pointed to maildir subdirs (same thing) or individual files.
+| Uses python stdlib email.* modules for all processing.

 [dev] Dev tools